 Compound interest is basically earning interest from interest.
 This means it earns on the initial deposit and also on each compounding period.
 The principal for each period is different from the previous one.
 So, if you are investing for the long term in compound interest, this may be a lucrative strategy to increase wealth.

-5 Easy Methods to Calculate Compound Interest in Excel in Indian Rupees
+How to Calculate Compound Interest in Excel in Indian Rupees: 5 Easy Methods

 1. Using Percentage Formula